-I specialize in Marriage Counseling, Couples Counseling, Relationship Counseling, and Sex Therapy, including Sex Addictions.
-I work with individuals, couples and families to help them achieve healthy relationships and interpersonal wellness, and believe healthy and securely attached connections with others are foundational in achieving joy and happiness.
-I come from a non-pathological, faith and strength-based paradigm, that integrates family structure, relationship dynamics, and specific cognitive, behavioral and relational therapies.
-I am a pro-commitment or pro-marriage therapist, which means that I value working toward trying to heal and restore your marriage or couple relationship, if possible.
+The therapists a MN Counseling and Couples Center specialize in Marriage Counseling, Couples Counseling, Relationship Counseling, and Sex Therapy, including Sex Addictions.
+We work with individuals, couples and families to help them achieve healthy relationships and interpersonal wellness, and believe healthy and securely attached connections with others are foundational in achieving joy and happiness.
+We approach therapy from a non-pathological, faith and strength-based paradigm, that integrates family structure, relationship dynamics, and specific cognitive, behavioral and relational therapies.
+We are pro-commitment or pro-marriage therapists, which means that we value working toward trying to heal and restore your marriage or couple relationship, if possible.

 Marriage/Couple & Relationship Therapy:

-I am trained in Emotionally Focused Couples Therapy and The Gottman Method; two empirically supported treatment models, to help couples re-organize key emotional responses, reduce conflict, change interactional patterns, and foster secure bonds.
-As a certified EMDR therapist, I utilize this treatment approach to heal emotional and relationship traumas and attachment injuries.
-I have worked in an addiction treatment center as well as inpatient psychiatry.
+Many of our therapist are trained in Emotionally Focused Couples Therapy and The Gottman Method; two empirically supported treatment models, to help couples re-organize key emotional responses, reduce conflict, change interactional patterns, and foster secure bonds.
+EMDR Therapy is a treatment approach used to heal emotional and relationship traumas and attachment injuries.
 Assessing addictions or any unstable mental health concerns is important to understand their influence on the relationship dynamics and how to incorporate these concerns into the overall treatment plan.

 Christian Marriage Counseling is offered for those couples seeking to combine a faith-based approach to therapy.
-I also provide pre-marriage therapy.
-I am trained in ‘Prepare/Enrich’ which is a research based comprehensive assessment tool that looks at key areas of the relationship for strengths and areas of growth.
-This assessment tool is used in my work with premarital couples to help set a strong foundation for their future marriage.
+We also provide pre-marriage therapy, and are trained in ‘Prepare/Enrich’ which is a research based comprehensive assessment tool that looks at key areas of the relationship for strengths and areas of growth.
+This assessment tool is used in our work with premarital couples to help set a strong foundation for their future marriage.

 Sex and Intimacy Therapy/ Sex Addiction/Sexual Trauma:

-I treat individuals and couples experiencing intimacy and sexual issues.
-I am credentialing as an AASECT Certified Sex Therapist as well as certification as a Sex Addiction Therapist.
+We treat individuals and couples experiencing intimacy and sexual issues.
+I am an AASECT Certified Sex Therapist as well as certification as a Sex Addiction Therapist.
 I see individuals dealing with personal sexual concerns or couples working through sexual issues that are negatively affecting the relationship.

 I provide a safe, non-judgmental space in which to talk about your sexual and intimacy concerns.
 You will gain greater insights, learn to use the tools and skills your already have, while developing new more successful personal and relationship strategies to address your sexual concerns.
 Homework and other assignments, such as reading materials and exercises to try at home, are usually prescribed by the therapist for the couple to work on between sessions.
 Sex therapy is “talk therapy” and never involves physical contact.

 The discovery of a sex or porn addiction (compulsive sexual behavior) can be very devastating personally and within the relationship.
-I work 1:1 with the individual struggling to achieve sexual sobriety and sexual purity.
-I work with couples to address the emotional and sexual betrayal and help rebuild trust, safety and emotional security.
+Our therapist work 1:1 with the individual struggling to achieve sexual sobriety and sexual purity.
+We also work with couples to address the emotional and sexual betrayal and help rebuild trust, safety and emotional security.
 The treatment consists of assessment, education, interpersonal psychotherapy, development of skills for sobriety, and emotional support to help manage/heal difficult emotions such as guilt, shame and grief.

-I am certified in EMDR Therapy, which is an empirically proven treatment for trauma, abuse and PTSD.
+EMDR Therapy, is an empirically proven treatment for trauma, abuse and PTSD.
 Psychological trauma is defined as a neurological injury due to an overwhelming amount of stress that exceeds our ability to cope or emotionally integrate that experience.
 This can involve one event or repeated events with the sense of feeling overwhelmed by the event for months, weeks or even years.

 Trauma can be caused by a wide variety of events, but there are common aspects of the event that appear to cause traumatic outcomes.
 For example, trauma can occur when there is a violation of a person’s familiar ideas of safety, and what they trust or depend upon for survival is broken.
 Another aspect that could lead to trauma is a violation of human rights; which disillusions the individual in an unforeseen way.
 Some examples are: affairs, bullying, emotional/verbal abuse, witnessing of a difficult situation, catastrophic natural disasters, war or other violence and workplace harassment/discrimination.